-- Policy 2a: All applicable permits shall be obtained for all gasoline, water production, water storage, propane, wastewater treatment and disposal, and subsurface irrigation facilities. - Implementation measure 2a(1): Prior to the issuance of any building permits, the Planning Director shall receive verification from the Mono County Health Department that the proponent has received applicable permits for all infrastructure improvements (water, water storage, gasoline, propane, wastewater treatment and disposal, and subsurface irrigation and any other relevant infrastructure components).
+Policy 2a: All applicable permits shall be obtained for all gasoline, water production, water storage, propane, wastewater treatment and disposal, and subsurface irrigation facilities.

+- Implementation measure 2a(1): Prior to the issuance of any building permits, the Planning Director shall receive verification from the Mono County Health Department that the proponent has received applicable permits for all infrastructure improvements (water, water storage, gasoline, propane, wastewater treatment and disposal, and subsurface irrigation and any other relevant infrastructure components).
 This measure shall not apply to the construction of onsite storage buildings for security of supplies and materials. - Implementation measure 2a(2): Prior to the issuance of a certificate of occupancy for any development facilities, with the exception of storage facilities, the Planning Director shall receive a letter from the Mono County Health Department indicating that all water and wastewater facilities have been constructed to the satisfaction of the department. - Implementation measure 2a(3): The subsurface irrigation and all supply infrastructure will be maintained and operated so that it does not cause sustained surface wetting either due to leaks or to over-burdening of the system by operating it above its designed capacity. - Implementation measure 2a(4): Irrigation on any and all Specific Plan parcels shall be limited to subsurface irrigation (via the subsurface irrigation system or the septic disposal system, depending on season) and hand watering, on a year-round basis.
-Spray irrigation shall not be permitted in any areas of the project site except the lawn and picnic areas adjoining the approved uses (hotel, hilltop housing, deli and restaurant), and the playground and lawn inside the common area of the proposed workforce housing.

-Policy 2b: Ensure that there is an adequate fire prevention management program
+Spray irrigation shall not be permitted in any areas of the project site except the lawn and picnic areas adjoining the approved uses (hotel, hilltop housing, deli and restaurant), and the playground and lawn inside the common area of the proposed workforce housing. - Policy 2b: Ensure that there is an adequate fire prevention management program - Implementation measure 2b(1): Prior to the issuance of any building or grading permits, the Planning Director shall request confirmation from the Lee Vining Fire Protection District, and CalFire indicating that the design and siting of roads and structures conforms to the California Fire Safe regulations and Lee Vining Fire Protection District requirements. - Implementation measure 2b(2): Prior to the use or occupancy of any structures, the Planning Director shall receive a letter from the Lee Vining Fire Protection District indicating that the buildings conform to fire safety and prevention requirements.

-- Implementation measure 2b(1): Prior to the issuance of any building or grading permits, the Planning Director shall requestreceive confirmation a letter from the Lee Vining Fire Protection District, and CalFirethe California Department of Forestry indicating that the design and siting of roads and structures conforms to the California Fire Safe regulations and Lee Vining Fire Protection District requirements. - Implementation measure 2b(2): Prior to the use or occupancy of any structures, the Planning Director shall receive a letter from the Lee Vining Fire Protection District indicating that the buildings conform to fire safety and prevention requirements. - Implementation measure 2b(3): All fire suppression systems and facilities, locations of fire hydrants, sprinklers, valves, emergency water access, and fire doors shall be written into text and diagrams for a facilities fire management plan approved by the Lee Vining Fire Protection District. - Implementation measure 2b(4): All fire prevention systems shall be maintained in a usable and safe condition for the life of the project.
-An inspection shall be required on a periodic basis meeting the reasonable requirements of the Lee Vining Fire Protection District. - Implementation measure 2b(5): A public safety evacuation plan shall be prepared for use by onsite residents and businesses in the event of a natural disaster.
-The plan must be approved by LVFPD through the standard 'will serve' letter required by the County, prior to the issuance of a building permit.
-The plan shall be prepared in collaboration with and approved by Mono County EMS and the Mono County Sheriff.
+- Implementation measure 2b(3): All fire suppression systems and facilities, locations of fire hydrants, sprinklers, valves, emergency water access, and fire doors shall be written into text and diagrams for a facilities fire management plan approved by the Lee Vining Fire Protection District. - Implementation measure 2b(4): All fire prevention systems shall be maintained in a usable and safe condition for the life of the project.
+An inspection shall be required on a periodic basis meeting the reasonable requirements of the Lee Vining Fire Protection District.

-7.4.4.3 Design
+4.4.4.3 Design